monero-integrations/moneroodoo/pos_payment_monero/README.md

 Usage
 =====

-* At Ecommerce checkout your customer's will be presented with the option to pay with Monero
+* At pos payment your customer's will be presented with the option to pay with Monero

 Bug Tracker